trevoruptain/mcpm/README.md

 ## Connecting Your MCP Server to Claude Code

-Once you've generated and started your MCP server, you can connect it to Claude Code to enhance its capabilities:
+Once you've generated and started your MCP server, you can connect it to Claude Code to test its capabilities:

 ### Connect Your MCP Server to Claude Code